gabor-boros/simplemonitor/README.md

 This is a simple monitoring tool written in Go to check the status of various HTTP endpoints periodically.

-The expected status code is 200, but you can specify a different status code using the `-status-code` flag.
+The expected status code is 200 by default.

 ## Installation